Milliard Crib Mattress Review

 The Milliard is pretty bare-bones: it combines a polyurethane foam core and a zip-off waterproof cover.

-When we first received the mattress, it arrived rolled-up in a long and narrow box.
+When we first received the mattress, it arrived rolled up in a long and narrow box.
 According to the instructions, we needed to lay it flat for 72 hours to allow it to expand.
 And so we did.

 In fact, we let it lay out for about 4 days.

-In that time, we were expecting the mattress to expand to about 4.75" thick (as advertised).
+During that time, we were expecting the mattress to expand to about 4.75" thick (as advertised).

 We were able to achieve about 4" thick: